 There’s a reason citrus is a cornerstone of cocktail making—it adds a vibrant, refreshing kick that can bring a drink to life.
 When you’re mixing the deep, oaky notes of bourbon with the crisp, vegetal profile of tequila, a splash of fresh lemon or lime juice is essential.
 It acts as a bridge between the two spirits, brightening the entire flavor profile and preventing the cocktail from feeling too heavy.
 The key word here is fresh.
 Bottled juices often contain preservatives and lack the zesty, aromatic oils found in fresh-squeezed citrus, which make all the difference in the final taste.
 Squeezing your own is a small step that delivers a huge payoff.

-Balance with Agave and Natural Sweeteners
+Finding Balance with Sweeteners

 Every great cocktail needs balance, and a touch of sweetness is crucial for softening the edges of the alcohol and tying the flavors together.
 While simple syrup (a one-to-one mix of sugar and water) is a classic choice, don’t be afraid to experiment.
 Agave nectar is a natural partner for tequila and blends beautifully with bourbon’s caramel notes.
 Maple syrup can also add a wonderful, woodsy richness that complements both spirits.
 The goal isn’t to make your drink sugary, but to create harmony.
 Start with a small amount, stir, and taste.
 You can always add more, but you can’t take it away.

-Add Complexity with Herbs and Spices
+Get Creative with Herbs and Spices

 If citrus and sweeteners are the foundation, herbs and spices are the finishing touches that add personality and complexity.
 This is where you can really let your creativity shine.
 Muddling a few fresh mint or basil leaves at the bottom of your shaker can introduce a cool, aromatic layer that works beautifully with both bourbon and tequila.
 A sprig of rosemary can add a piney, savory note, while a pinch of cinnamon or cayenne pepper can introduce warmth and a gentle heat.
 You can even create infused simple syrups with ingredients like jalapeño or ginger to build unique flavor profiles right into the base of your drink.

-Create Depth with Bitters
+Adding Depth with a Dash of Bitters

 Think of bitters as the salt and pepper of the cocktail world.
 These concentrated botanical infusions are designed to add depth and complexity, uniting the different elements in your glass.
 Just a dash or two can introduce subtle layers of flavor that round out the sweetness of the bourbon and enhance the earthy notes of the tequila.
 Aromatic bitters like Angostura are a classic for a reason, but don’t stop there.
 Orange bitters can highlight the citrus in your drink, while mole bitters can add a smoky, chocolatey dimension that pairs wonderfully with aged spirits.
 Start small and see how a few drops can transform your cocktail.